-The project aims to answer the following key questions:
+The project aimed to answer the following key questions:

 1. What are the key issues affecting Catholic clergy in areas of physical well-being, mental health and spiritual health?